Physical Education (Online, Professional Certification)

 PEG 651 Coaching Theory and Techniques 3 Credits

-Principles of effective coaching, including the role of the coach, practice planning, leadership theory, sport psychology and teaching motor skills.
+Principles of effective coaching, including the role of the coach, practice planning, leadership theory, sport psychology and motor skills analysis are studied.

-PEG 681 Legal Aspects in Physical Education and Athletics 3 Credits
+PEG 681 Legal Aspects in Physical and Health Education and Athletics 3 Credits

-PEG 687 Contemporary Issues in PE/Athletics 3 Credits
+PEG 687 Contemporary Issues in Physical and Health Education and Athletics 3 Credits

 Focuses on current issues which help define the field of Physical and Health and high school athletics.
 Students examine the resolution of issues for topics such as meeting the New York State Learning Standards, zero tolerance for substance abuse on athletic teams, sportsmanship, winning and losing, and the state of childhood obesity.